Financial Adviser National Exam – FPS006 Examination Policy

 What does all this mean in practice?

 - Start planning now for when YOU will take the exam.
-You will only have 2 chances in 2019, and then 6 more chances in 2020.
+You will only have 2 chances in 2019, and 6 or more chances in 2020.

 - Start preparing NOW.
 FASEA will not be running any exam preparation courses.
 Integrity Education WILL be RUNNING EXAM PREPARATION COURSES – watch this space!